5argon/resource-script/documentations/myway.md

 # TypedStringResource

-String resource definition file format in TypeScript.

-## What is a "definition file" ?

 First you should survey roughly how these packages works, because it highlights i18n problems in production.

 -   [Format.JS / react-intl](https://formatjs.io/)